 Mazda MX-5, in particular, is a popular two-seater sports car that has won several awards and accolades for its performance and dynamically balanced and minimally complex design.

 Mazda is also a technology-focused company.
-It has introduced numerous innovative techs in recent years.
+It has introduced numerous innovative technologies in recent years.
 Mazda Co-pilot Concept, for example, is an advanced driving support technology that monitors drivers’ physical conditions to reduce potential risks. i-ACTIVSENSE is an active safety system that recognizes the external surroundings to minimize damage in scenarios where a crash cannot be avoided.

 Did you know?